Abandoned & Little-Known Airfields:

 It depicted New Lenox as a public-use airport having a 3,600' unpaved runway.

-The earliest photo which has been located of New Lenox / Howell Airport was a 1974 aerial view.
+The earliest photo which has been located of New Lenox / Howell Airport was an undated aerial view from the 1972-73 IL Airport Directory (courtesy of Alex Hauzer).

 Three hangars were located on the north & west sides of the field,